ellisonr/star-wars-helper/README.md

 This API is intended for use by fans of the movie franchise Star Wars.
 Users of this API will have the ability to browse data on Star Wars
 * characters
 * starships
-and
 * films

-Users will be able to see which characters and starships are in certain films, which starships certain characters piloted, and many other fun facts.
+Users will be able to see which characters piloted certain starships, which films any character appears in, and many other fun facts.

 ## Technologies Used

-* API was created by using Express and Mongoose
+* API was created by using Express, Mongoose, Node.js
 * Deployed via Heroku
-* Hosted by Mongo Atlas
+* Hosted by MongoDB Atlas
+* Testing completed on Postman

-## dependencies
+## Dependencies

-* "axios": "^0.19.0",
-* "express": "^4.17.1",
+* "express": "^4.17.1"
-* "mongoose": "^5.5.13",
+* "mongoose": "^5.5.13"
-* "nodemon": "^1.19.1",
+* "nodemon": "^1.19.1"